 The risk management function includes all methods and processes adopted to manage risks and seize opportunities related to achieving its objectives.
-It provides a framework for risk management, which usually includes identifying specific events or conditions relevant to the Group's objectives (risks and opportunities), assessing them in terms of likelihood and magnitude of impact, determining a response strategy and monitoring the progress achieved by identifying and proactively addressing risks and opportunities that protect the Group and create value for stakeholders, including owners, employees, customers, regulators and society at large.
+It provides a framework for risk management, which usually includes:

+- identifying specific events or conditions relevant to the Group's objectives (risks and opportunities). - assessing them in terms of likelihood and magnitude of impact. - determining a risk response strategy. - monitoring the progress achieved by identifying and proactively addressing risks and opportunities.

+This framework contributes to the protection of the Group and creates value for stakeholders, including owners, employees, customers, regulators, and society at large.

-The Group has identified financial and operational risks as a significant risk that requires continuous monitoring and review.
+The group has identified financial and operational risks as significant risks that require continuous monitoring and review to ensure effective response to these risks.